yananli117/E2SE/README.md

 - OpenSSL and libssl-dev

 ### hardware requirement to the client:
-- Users should have a credential to access the AWS S3 server.
+- Users should have a security credential to access the AWS S3 server.
+We just provide a private security credential to access the AWS S3 for the Usenix artifact evaluation.
+If any user want to test/use this prototype, plaese first login AWS console via https://aws.amazon.com/ with your own AWS account and  apply the security credential to programically access the AWS S3.
 If users want to use other cloud storage services, the implementation of Client class should be modified a bit to apply to the APIs the storage cloud provides.
+So far the proviided prototype only support AWS S3 as the storage server.

 - the client and key server could be. deployed on different devices for standard use.
 It is ok to run two processes for the client and key server in one device to verify the function.

 ## Preparation
 Please make sure the above requirements are sattisfied fist and prepare the following.

+### security credential to access the AWS S3
+Given your own security credential, you can set the accessKeyId and secretKeyId in the code.

 ### certificates for TLS communication
-During the communication between client and key server/cloud server, the client authenticates key server and cloud server via certificate.
+During the communication between client and key server/cloud server, the client authenticates key server and cloud server via servers' certificates.
 The cloud server certificate is already trusted by any devices installing JDK.
 We need to produce the certificate for the key server and let client trust the key server certificate.

 The configurations are as follows: